The Computational Limits of Deep Learning: Lessening the Computational Burden

-Another possible approach to evade the computational limits of deep learning would be to move to other, perhaps as yet undiscovered or underappreciated types of machine learning.
-As figure \ref{fig:theory_template}(b) showed, ``expert'' models can be much more computationally-efficient, but their performance plateaus if those experts cannot see all the contributing factors that a flexible model might explore.
-One example where such techniques are already outperforming deep learning models are those where engineering and physics knowledge can be more-directly applied: the recognition of known objects (e.g. vehicles) \cite{He2019, Tzoumas2019}.
+Another possible approach to evade the rising computational burden of deep learning would be to move to other, perhaps as yet undiscovered or underappreciated types of machine learning.
+As Figure \ref{fig:theory_template}(b) showed, ``expert'' models can be much more computationally-efficient, but their performance plateaus if those experts cannot see all the contributing factors that a flexible model might explore.
+One example where such techniques are already outperforming deep learning models are those where engineering and physics knowledge can be more-directly applied: the recognition of known objects (e.g. vehicles) \cite{He2019, Tzoumas2019}, and those using biologically-inspired methods, e.g. for learning neural controller architectures \cite{lechner2020}.
 The recent development of symbolic approaches to machine learning take this a step further, using symbolic methods to efficiently learn and apply ``expert knowledge" in some sense, e.g. \cite{udrescu2020ai} which learns physics laws from data, or approaches \cite{mao2019neuro,asai2020learning,yi2018neural} which apply neuro-symbolic reasoning to scene understanding, reinforcement learning, and natural language processing tasks, building a high-level symbolic representation of the system in order to be able to understand and explore it more effectively with less data.

+A recent study which compared neural to non-neural models of text classification found, unsurprisingly, that non-neural approaches outperformed when data was limited, but that neural approaches won out when data was copious (echoing our discussion in the theory section).
+For those researchers, moving to non-neural approaches produced a more than $23{\times}$ speedup with a 5\% drop in performance \cite{CUNHA2021102481}.

+Finally, exploring combinations of the above approaches to achieve even larger compounded gains may be fruitful in reducing computation \cite{Dally2020}, or reducing environmental damage\cite{patterson2021carbon}.
+Based on the reported gains of the individual approaches so far, however, we don't believe compounding them would yet be sufficient to dramatically bring down the very severe scaling we've seen in this work.